 - Warn others in the area and isolate the contaminated

 area.
 (Prevent others from walking through or near the spill.)

 - Put on personal protective equipment (PPE) appropriate for

-the spill size. (e.g., gloves, long-sleeved coveralls, safety goggles).
+the spill size. (e.g., double set of gloves, long-sleeved coveralls or lab coat, safety goggles, booties).

 - For a wet spill, cover with disinfectant-soaked absorbent